IRNAS/bio-labware-review/020_microscopy.md

 ####5.
 Requirements and plans
 The pressure in the chamber needs to be low enough, to sustain a small amount of ionized gas particles, thus allowing high voltages without short-circuiting.
 An inert gas, like Argon is required, which does not react with the sputtering metal and controlled magnetic and electric fields are required to accelerate the gas towards the metal.

+####6.
+Working around/without the device
+If you have access to a SEM or STM, but not a sputter coater (which is probably not that likely), there are alternative methods of coating a surface with a conductive material which may, however, not be as precise.
+One possibility is chemical deposition of silver, by soaking a sample into a [silver nitrate mirror making mix](http://www.instructables.com/id/Make-Glass-Mirrors-With-Silver-Nitrate-Sugar-Am/).
+Another posibility is metal vapor deposition, by evaporating metals, such as silver by heating and placing the samples adjacently.
 ---